chriscapisce/Custom-Exim4-Blacklists/README.md

 # tld-blacklist
-A massive .tld blacklist with both a raw and a regex '(?i).xyz$' version.
+A massive .tld blacklist with both a raw and a regex (?i).xyz$ version.